bigscience-workshop/Megatron-DeepSpeed/examples/run_evalharness_deepspeed.md

     --deepspeed \
     --deepspeed_config ds_config.json \
 ```

-Currently if `TP>1` you can't use the deepspeed path.

 If you didn't disable it and the program crashed on checkpoint loading unable to find some key, disable deepspeed as explained above.